DoomedAndria/Midterm-Scrap-Proj/README.md

     ```

-<span style="color:orange">**Note:** As I’m not the best at writing content and  while the code is entirely mine, a big shoutout to GPT for helping me refine and structure the text for clarity and presentation.</span>
+<span style="color:orange">**Note:** As I'm not the best at writing content, I want to give a big shoutout to GPT for helping me refine and structure the text for clarity and presentation, while the code is entirely mine.</span>